prijb/L1ScoutingAnalyzer/README.md

 ## Ntuplizer

 Example of an `EDAnalyzer` creating a ROOT tree with L1T scouting data.
-Along with the standard `L1Scouting` stream, containing all the BX in a given orbit, the plugin can be used to process data selected by the an online selection, available in the `L1ScoutingSelection` stream.
+Along with the standard `L1Scouting` stream, containing all the BX in a given orbit, the plugin can be used to process data selected by the an online selection, available in the `L1ScoutingSelection` stream introduced from run `380321` (Era `2024D`).
 The output file can be read, for example, with `uproot`:
 ```
 orbit: uint32,